Personal Stories

 Philippa and her daughter have both donated kidneys altruistically.

-“It was an easy decision for me to make.”
-Nicholas Crace, aged 83, a former charity director from Hampshire, gave a kidney to a stranger in spring, 2012.
-He was the oldest person in the UK to have done so.
-Nicholas Crace had good health and no dependents when his wife, Brigid, died in the ...
+Nicholas Crace is a former charity director from Hampshire, gave a kidney to a stranger in spring, 2012.
+He was, at the time, the oldest person in the UK to have done so at aged 83 – although there have now been older donors.
+Nicholas Crace had good health and no dependents when his wife, […]

-Jim Fatah, aged 60, from Surrey, who received a kidney in 1999, describes what it was like waiting for a transplant.
-Jim Fatah had to have a kidney transplant because of a disease called Henoch-Schönlein purpura (inflammation of the blood vessels), which he developed in his late 30s.
-In fact, he has had two ...
+Jim, from Surrey, describes what it was like waiting for a transplant.
+Jim had to have a kidney transplant because of a disease called Henoch-Schönlein purpura (inflammation of the blood vessels), which he developed in his late 30s.
+In fact, he has had two transplants, because the first one failed after less than a year. […]